Tony Coton: Coaching career

 From 1997 to 2007, Coton was goalkeeping coach at Manchester United.
 He was forced to step down from the position in December 2007 due to a knee injury that stopped him participating in training sessions.
 He had had two operations in four months to correct his ongoing knee problems, but after discussions with his surgeon and the Manchester United medical staff, they agreed that retirement was the best option.
-Coton remained at Manchester United until the end of his contract in June 2008, but with reduced coaching responsibilities.
+Coton remained at United until the end of his contract in June 2008, but with reduced coaching responsibilities.

 He went on to become a player's agent.

 Coton spent time as chief scout of Wigan Athletic in 2014, and also scouted for Bolton Wanderers, before joining Aston Villa in 2015 as goalkeeping scout.
 He then spent two years as their head of domestic scouting, before returning to Sunderland as head of recruitment in June 2018.

 In 2020, Coton re-joined Manchester United as the club's goalkeeper scout.